Boulevard Nights: Cast

+Production

+Development

+The film began as a script written in 1977 by Desmond Nakano while he was a student in Paul Schrader's screenwriting class at UCLA.
+Schrader had assigned students to find an article in the Los Angeles Times they thought would make a good subject for a film, then come up with a story for it.
+Nakano picked an article about car clubs and gangs in East Los Angeles.

 Controversy

 Boulevard Nights was one of a number of "gang / hood films" released in 1979, along with The Warriors, Walk Proud, The Wanderers and Over the Edge.
 Fearing a repeat of the gang violence associated with The Warriors, Warner Bros. and the filmmakers tried to distance themselves from that film by saying that Boulevard Nights was not so much a gang film as a "family story" of two brothers "set in a gang environment."

 A week before releasing the film, Warner Bros. offered theater owners the option of hiring security at the studio's expense if they felt the need; officially fewer than half a dozen theaters added security.
 Boulevard Nights was pulled from San Francisco's Alhambra Theatre and an Ontario, California drive-in after incidents of gang-related violence broke out during showings of the film at those locations.
 The film was also picketed by protesters who said that it negatively stereotyped Mexican Americans as gang members.